njdifiore91/notebook/docs/source/notebook_7_features.md

 - The [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/latest/) is a great resource to learn more about JupyterLab and the extensions available.
 Since Notebook 7 is based on JupyterLab, many of the features and extensions available for JupyterLab are also available for Notebook 7.
 - [Migration Guide](./migrate_to_notebook7.md) for Notebook 7, which explains how to migrate from the Classic Notebook to Notebook 7.
+- [Collaborative Editing Documentation](./collaboration/index.md) provides detailed information about setting up and using the real-time collaborative features in Notebook 7.
+- [Yjs Documentation](https://docs.yjs.dev/) offers technical details about the CRDT framework powering the collaborative editing features.